nlesc-sherlock/emma/ansible.md

 ## Provision

 Create the `hosts` file see `hosts.template` for template.
-To create a default four nodes cluster run the following commands:
+To create a default four nodes cluster run the following command:
 ```
-. env_linux.sh
 ./create_hosts.sh
 ```